Visual issues - frequently asked questions

 Ask – what seems to make it easier or more difficult?

-Use different examples of text in different font types, sizes and background colours and talk about them.
+Use different examples of text in different font typefaces, sizes and background colours and discuss the ‘pros’ and ‘cons’ of them.

 Observe – do you notice any of these things?